Pocono Waterfalls – Pennsylvania Photography

 Update: The Mount Haven Resort has closed.
 One of our all-time favorite places.
-Good luck to the entire staff and family in your future.
+Good luck to the entire staff and family in the future.

 The Pocono area is an excellent location for long-exposure waterfall photography.
 We also like this area for doing dark sky night photography.
 It’s not the darkest skies, but it’s pretty good.
 We stay at the Mount Haven Resort, which is right in the middle of the waterfall area when we go here.
 Update, the Resort has been sold.
 It is no longer a place for us to stay.
 It was one of our favorites.
-We will be searching for a new hotel to stay in for a while in this area.
+We will be searching for a new hotel in this area for a while.

 Bushkill Falls is the prominent waterfall location in the Poconos area, but it is not ideal for bringing a tripod, and you will fight the crowds at this busy tourist attraction.
 We like the off-the-beaten-path waterfalls like this one to the right, where on a hot summer day, we only encountered about 10-12 humans in the park.
 (Pam steers clear of humans as much as she can)We also like the waterfalls that are not far from the parking lot.
 After all, we are photographers, not hikers.
-Don’t get us wrong; if the shot is out there and dynamic, we will hike to it, but we prefer to spend our time photographing— Not hiking.
-There are six good waterfalls in the Mount Haven Resort area that are not too far of a hike off the road.
+Don’t get us wrong; if the shot is out there and dynamic, we will hike to it, but we prefer to photograph— Not hiking.
+Six good waterfalls in the Mount Haven Resort area are not too far of a hike off the road.
 That’s why we like to stay at the Resort.
 It’s in the center of all of our waterfalls.

 You will pass by Raymondskill Falls on Raymondskill Road on your way to Mount Haven Resort and Restaurant.
-UPDATE: 2017 – Mount Haven Resort has been sold and is currently closed. 🙁 When using your base camp at Mount Haven, your first waterfall is only a mile or two from your resort.
+UPDATE: In 2017, Mount Haven Resort was sold and closed. :( When using your base camp at Mount Haven, your first waterfall is only a mile or two from your resort.

-Grey Towers is less than 15 minutes from the resort for an excellent tour and some good architecture photography.
+Grey Towers is less than 15 minutes from the resort for an excellent tour and architectural photography.

 You will want to photograph Dingman’s Falls.
 Two falls are located here by the visitor’s center.
-The one year, there was a nest of baby birds they pointed out to us.
+One year, they pointed out a nest of baby birds to us.
 224 Dingmans Falls Rd, Dingmans Ferry, PA

 These long thin waterfalls do not make the absolute best images but don’t pass up the experience of the beauty of nature here.
 Milford, Pa, is right in the middle of it all here.